unki/thallium/README.md

 On client-side (e.g. browsers) Thallium provides its own Javascript-based libraries to interact with the framework.
 In the background it utilizes [jQuery](http://jquery.com).
 Right now these client-side libraries provide:

 * **ThalliumStore** - a common interface that is used by the other Thallium libraries to store data on the client-side.
-* **ThalliumInlineEditable** - allowing to inline-edit a Field Model without the need of a traditional overall-form-concept (but in fact it still uses HTML <form>s).
+* **ThalliumInlineEditable** - allowing to inline-edit a Field Model without the need of a traditional overall-form-concept (but in fact it still uses HTML-forms).
-* **ThalliumMessageBus** - send/receive messages to/from the (server-side) framework allowing asynchronous communication.
+* **ThalliumMessageBus** - send/receive messages to/from the (server-side) Thallium framework allowing asynchronous communication.
 * **Remote Procedure Calls** - traditional RPC-support.

 ## License

-This software is licensed under **GNU Affero General Public License**.
+This software is licensed under **GNU Affero General Public License 3**.
 See the LICENSE file or [gnu.org](http://www.gnu.org/licenses/agpl-3.0.de.html) for more.

 ## Side Note

 Development of Thallium right now is a one-man show.
 So please also consider other frameworks like [Zend Framework](https://framework.zend.com) or [Symfony](https://symfony.com).
-Thallium is my own approach to have a slim framework that I can use as the code-base for my other project allowing me some kind of rapid development.
+Thallium is my own approach to have a slim framework that I can use as a common code-base for my own projects allowing me some kind of rapid development.
+By automated testing and using code-analyzers I am trying to keep it secure.
+But well - this is best effort.
+Nothing else.

 ## Links